Low-Latency Video Anonymization for Crowd Anomaly Detection: Privacy Versus Performance: Results and Discussion

-We evaluate the privacy protection capability of the AN methods using privacy attribute detection following~\cite{dave2022spact, fioresi2023ted}, and person re-identification following~\cite{hukkelaas2023deepprivacy2}.

-Before discussing the quantitative performance using CV, we will first provide a qualitative comparison of the different AN methods and the impact of their hyperparameters (as illustrated in Fig.~\ref{fig:vispr_anony_compare_all_im_s320_240} and Fig.~\ref{fig:vispr_anony_compare_all_im_scaled_compare_all}).
-Fig.~\ref{fig:vispr_anony_compare_all_im_s320_240} illustrates the different baseline and adaptive AN approaches on sample images.
-The different methods provide different levels of AN, and the adaptive approaches leverage the AN compared to their corresponding baselines, as visually depicted.
-Non-adaptive pixelization and blurring, and adaptive pixelization with a low downsampling factor ($D_{\text{base}}=2$ at PIXELIZED\_D2\_A) are less effective for human vision inspections.
-Fig.~\ref{fig:vispr_anony_compare_all_im_scaled_compare_all} depicts how the hyperparameters of the adaptive ANs (the $\alpha_b$ and $\alpha_r$) impact varying image resolution scales.
-Using AN with maximum border settings ($ismax=True$) is inherently scalable.
-However, to maintain the AN as the reference resolution $Z_\text{ref}$, $\alpha_r \neq 1$ is necessary for $ismax=False$ with $\alpha_b$ on the scaled image sizes of $Z \neq Z_\text{ref}$.
-For the Gaussian blurring, $\sigma$ of the kernel also needs to be scaled using the $isfullblur=True$ to keep the AN competency (lines 22--23 in Algorithm \ref{alg:adaptive_anony}).
-Fig.~\ref{fig:vispr_anony_compare_D4_adpative_im_s320_240_more} illustrates further sample images to visually compare our adaptive AN with the baselines, where the images consist of persons at different depths.
+We will evaluate the privacy protection capability of the AN methods using PD following~\cite{dave2022spact, fioresi2023ted}, and ReID following~\cite{hukkelaas2023deepprivacy2}.
+Before discussing the quantitative performance using CV models, we will first provide a qualitative comparison of the different AN methods and the impact of hyperparameters (as illustrated in Figs.~\ref{fig:vispr_anony_compare_all_im_s320_240}~and~\ref{fig:vispr_anony_compare_all_im_scaled_compare_all}).
+Fig.~\ref{fig:vispr_anony_compare_all_im_s320_240} illustrates several baseline and adaptive AN methods on sample images.
+The methods provide varying levels of AN, and the adaptive approaches have leveraged the AN compared to their corresponding baselines, as visually depicted.
+Non-adaptive $\mathcal{P}^\text{0}$ and $\mathcal{G}^\text{0}$, and lower adaptive $\mathcal{P}^\text{a}_2$ provide very limited protection and are ineffective for human vision inspections.
+Fig.~\ref{fig:vispr_anony_compare_all_im_scaled_compare_all} demonstrates the scalability and impact of the AN hyperparameters (the $\alpha_l$ and $\alpha_r$) on varying image resolutions.
+The maximum adaptive ANs ($\text{AN}_\text{max}=1$) are inherently scalable, as $\mathbf{k^a_i} = \mathbf{z_i}$ and $\mathbf{d^a_i} = \mathbf{z_i}$.
+However, adjusting $\alpha_r = \mathbf{z}/\mathbf{z_\text{ref}}$, for the images with $\mathbf{z} \neq \mathbf{z_\text{ref}}$, is essential for the bounded ANs ($\text{AN}_\text{max}=0$) to maintain the protection as of the $\mathbf{z_\text{ref}}$ with $\alpha_r = 1$.
+For the blurring AN, the $\boldsymbol{\sigma}$ along with the $\mathbf{k}$ of the $\mathcal{G}$ need to be scaled, i.e., $\text{G}_\text{full}=1$, to keep the AN competency.
+Fig.~\ref{fig:vispr_anony_compare_D4_adpative_im_s320_240_more} illustrates further sample images to visually demonstrate the superiority of our adaptive AN over the baselines, where the images consist of person figures at different depths.